John Sykes

-John James Sykes (29 July 1959 – 28 December 2024) was an English guitarist and singer, best known as a member of Whitesnake, Thin Lizzy and Tygers of Pan Tang.
+John James Sykes (29 July 1959 – 21 December 2024) was an English guitarist and singer, best known as a member of Whitesnake, Thin Lizzy and Tygers of Pan Tang.
 He also fronted the hard rock group Blue Murder and released several solo albums.

 Following a stint in the heavy metal band Tygers of Pan Tang in the early 1980s, Sykes joined Irish hard rock group Thin Lizzy for their 1983 album Thunder and Lightning.
 He then joined Whitesnake with whom he recorded the multi-platinum-selling self-titled 1987 album.
-However, Sykes was fired from the band before the record's release under acrimonious circumstances, which led to him forming his own group Blue Murder.
+However, Sykes was fired from the band before the record's release under acrimonious circumstances, which led to him forming his own group, Blue Murder.
 After two albums and a live record, he embarked on a solo career.
 For the remainder of the 1990s and early 2000s, Sykes split his time between his solo career and a reformed Thin Lizzy, which he fronted until 2009, when he left to focus on his solo career.

 Influenced by the likes of Jimmy Page, Ritchie Blackmore and Gary Moore, Sykes was known for his distinctive playing style, characterised by his wide fret-hand vibrato, use of pinch harmonics and sense of melody.
 In 2004, he was included on Guitar Worlds list of "100 Greatest Heavy Metal Guitarists of All Time".
 In 2006, Gibson released a limited line of John Sykes Signature Les Pauls, which were modelled after his 1978 Gibson Les Paul Custom.

 Early life

 John James Sykes was born 29 July 1959 in Reading, Berkshire.
 The Sykes family spent three years living in Ibiza, Spain, where John's father and uncle owned a discothèque.
 Afterward, they moved back to Reading.

 At age 14, Sykes took an interest in the guitar when his uncle showed him how to play some of Eric Clapton's licks.
 For the next two years, he practised playing blues songs on an old nylon-string guitar.
-Upon returning to Reading, Sykes entered a relationship and essentially gave up the guitar for a year and half.
+Upon returning to Reading, Sykes entered a relationship and essentially gave up the guitar for a year and a half.
 After moving to Blackpool, Sykes resumed playing and was asked to join the band Streetfighter by his friend Mervyn Goldsworthy, who would later play bass in Diamond Head, Samson and FM.